 Creating new metaphors

-The metaphors we use in our work help us to connect the words we use to the meanings we make of our experience.
-Metaphor in greek is “to transfer, or connect”.
+The metaphors we use at work help us to connect the words we use to the meanings we make of our experience.
+Metaphor in greek means “to transfer, or connect”.
 A good metaphor is a bridge of meaning, helping us to understanding one thing, or experience, in terms of another.
 Metaphors can influence, and sometimes limit, how we see and understand the world.
 Once created they can drop below our radar and become unconscious and habitual, implicit assumptions that influence our thinking and behaviour.
 When organisations are in crisis mode and under pressure to change, we often hear a cry of "we need to change mindsets!"
 Generating new metaphors can be one way of opening up new possibilities and give us new ways of seeing things.

 What could a new metaphor be?

 For me this metaphor could be reinforcing a transactional rather than a relational attitude to being with others ; one of “doing-to” rather than “being-with”, which feels much more appropriate when working alongside clients.
 I get a sense that the underlying assumption of this metaphor defines people as things, and as discrete objects that can be “changed" in some transactional and intentional way, which is another implicit assumption worth shining a light on.